SeedWebs/seed-social/readme.txt

 Just upload this plugin to WordPress and activate it.
 The plugin will add social sharing buttons under post content.

-You can enable each social network via Settings -> Seed Social.
+You can enable each social network and change settings via Settings -> Seed Social.

 == Installation ==